Kurtiadam/traffic-speed-camera/README.md

-# Speed camera algorithm with computer vision
+# Development of a speed measurement system using spatial transformer network and monocular depth estimation algorithm

 This repository is for student work at the Budapest University of Technology and Economics' Scientific Student Conference.